jeanjean1/Forelec/README.md

 # Forelec : Time Series Forecasting Tutorial

 This repository provides an introduction to time series analysis and forecasting.
 Currently, it is designed to be used during workshop sessions.
-In the future, Youtube videos will be added so it can be learnt independently.

 ### Difficulty Levels
 This course has three levels of difficulty, with different objectives: